VIAUAD02/laborok/docs/english/06-android-room/index.md

 }
 ```

 `IShoppingItemRepository` describes a generic interface that makes tasks available to the application, while `MemoryShoppingListRepository` describes a memory-based implementation.
 Although we don't need to use the suspend keyword here, we can ensure that we can easily migrate the project later after creating a database or network TodoRepository, and we can also simulate this delay by calling the delay() function.
+You can see that we store our list privately and only make it available through a function embedded in a `Flow`.

 !!!info "Flow"
     In *coroutines*, [Flow](https://developer.android.com/kotlin/flow) is a type that can return multiple values ​​in a row, as opposed to functions that only return a single value.
 With *Flow*, we can continuously monitor a data source and get live updates from, for example, a database.